3 screens showcasing practices to write the letter I

 User Testing and Research

-Lastly, we conducted an observational study at an elementary school in Brooklyn to evaluate Starwriter’s effectiveness.
-This study revealed that the initial spacing activity needed adjustments.
-As a result, we developed a new activity where students move a written letter to complete a word with correct spacing, improving their practice of letter formation and placement.
+My team and I conducted observational studies at an elementary school in Brooklyn to test the app’s effectiveness.
+These revealed that the initial spacing activity needed refinement, leading to a new drag-and-drop exercise where students move letters to complete words with proper spacing.

-We also consulted with the Teacher Council to gather feedback on the app’s design, usability, and lesson content.
-This input was crucial for refining the app and ensuring it meets educators' needs.
+We also worked with a Teacher Council to gather feedback on design, usability, and lesson content.
+Their input was essential in ensuring Starwriter met educators’ needs.

 Challenges